U

 Medium

-Higher volume improves efficiency; too many SKUs at low quantities increases setup and QC burden.
+Higher volume improves efficiency; too many SKUs at low quantities increase setup and QC burden.

 Compliance & Documentation